Firesphere/silverstripe-solr-search/docs/12-Help/03-Known-issues.md

 If you have a solution, we would love to hear from you!

-## Linux hosts with Vagrant
+## Linux hosts

-There is a known issue with Linux hosts using Vagrant.
+There is a known issue with Linux hosts.
 Solr does not have the correct write permissions, and Apache does not have the correct write permissions either.

 This can be resolved by setting the folder of your Solr Core to `/var/solr/data`.